IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 ### Usage

-The size of your database and the amount of storage provided by your service plan.
+The size of your database and the amount of storage that is provided by your service plan.

 ## Connection Strings

 Connection Strings can be used by some client libraries.
 They contain all the information that is needed for other libraries to connect.
 You can find out how to use a Connection String to connect to your service in [Connecting an external application](/docs/services/ComposeForElasticsearch/connecting-external.html).

-You can find each Connection String for your service in a different tab in the _Connection Strings_ panel.
+You can find each Connection String for your service in a different tab in the _Connection Strings_ pane.

 ### HTTPS

 A URI-formatted connection string that can be used by some client libraries.
-It contains all the information needed for other libraries to connect.
+It contains all the information that is needed for other libraries to connect.
 You can find out how to use the Connection String to connect in [Connecting an external application](/docs/services/ComposeForElasticsearch/connecting-external.html).

 ### Health